ECE 564 Computer Vision Assignment 4

 and the location of the camera in the room (from the Extrinsics for the target boards

-on the four different walls).
+on the four different walls and the floor).
 Compare the intrinsics to those calculated in assignment 3.
 Compare the extrinsics

 distances to those measured directly.
 See example for a crucial formula.

-vanishing point is not too distant, show the vanishing point on the same figure as the image.
+vanishing points are not too distant, show the vanishing points on the same figure as the image.

 - The Bouguet calibrator function rodrigues.m has some